amacfie/mathtext/text_gen/README.md

 create TPU node and VM in the same region, set `TPU_NAME` environment variable in VM, set "Cloud API access scopes" to "Allow full access to all Cloud APIs" in VM

+use the `.npz` file generated with `farrell236` and install the `requirements.txt` file from `farrell236` too. the one in `shawwn` installs tensorflow 2 and is unnecessary unless you use the optimizer `ada`.